benjamayden/dictate/ITERATION_2_COMPLETE.md

 ## 🎊 Iteration 2 Summary

-**Iteration 2 has successfully transformed the voice dictation tool from a basic recording utility into a sophisticated, user-friendly system with beautiful interfaces and smart organization.**
+**Iteration 2 has successfully transformed the voice dictation tool from a basic recording utility into a sophisticated, user-friendly system with beautiful interfaces, unified commands, robust hardware fallback, and smart organization.**

 **Key Achievements:**
-- 🎨 **Beautiful CLI** with rich terminal experience
+- 🎨 **Beautiful CLI** with rich terminal experience and dynamic shortcut help
 - 📁 **Smart Organization** with session folders and scalable listing
 - 🔍 **Enhanced Search** with voice queries and automatic export
+- 🧠 **Unified 'embed' command** for semantic search
+- ⚡ **Shortcuts/alias system** fully configurable and discoverable
+- 🎤 **Microphone fallback** ensures reliable recording
 - ⚙️ **Flexible Configuration** with clear documentation
 - 🚀 **Production Ready** interface suitable for daily use